andrew/ultimate-awesome/README.md

 - [font-awesome](https://github.com/ngylduy/font-awesome) - CDN free for Font Awesome 5 Pro.
 - [awesome-solidity](https://github.com/NightKari/awesome-solidity) - ⟠ A curated list of awesome Solidity resources, libraries, tools and more.
 - [awesome-articles-list](https://github.com/nikolaiborisik/awesome-articles-list) - List of article that can be recommended to read.
+- [awesome-time-paradox-movies](https://github.com/nikvoronin/awesome-time-paradox-movies) - A curated list of films that explicitly explore time paradoxes, causality violations, or unconventional time-travel narratives, targeting sci-fi enthusiasts and fans of cerebral storytelling.
 - [awesome-frontend](https://github.com/nirnejak/awesome-frontend) - A collection of awesome libraries, frameworks and tools for frontend ecosystem.
 - [awesome-services-tools](https://github.com/nirnejak/awesome-services-tools) - A collection of awesome services that help with development, design, and deployment.
 - [awesome-learning](https://github.com/NoelDeMartin/awesome-learning) - Some awesome resources I've found useful in my learning journey.